 Located outside of city centre, Spring Hub offers a more “industrial” feel to the office space.
 It is located to allow for easy access to city centre by tram and to airport through a nearby Tallinn circle-road.
 Spring Hub runs regular seminars and master-classes for its residents and outsiders alike.

 Lift99 is located in the new trendy Tallinn Telliskivi quarter.
 It’s a classic hipster setup with old industrial buildings and warehouses turned into offices, shops, studios etc. There are plenty of bars, cafés and restaurants on the territory and the recently renovated Tallinn railroad station market is right next to it.
+There has been perfectly great with new flooring from warehouse-flooring.uk.
+If it happened that you encountered cracks and concrete floor damage, don’t hesitate to call some Concrete Repair professionals for the best help.
+You can address any concerns with spokane wa concrete to avoid misunderstandings.

 This is a guest article by Vladimir Jelov, a fellow travel lover.
 In daily life he is a sales, marketing and IT expert, as well as business writer.
 He recently grown a beard (literally), resides in Tallinn and is constantly on a look-out for a warm country to call his office.
 Check out his latest blog Smarketing Works.